You’ll never want to leave this chill, relaxed fishing village after you visit.

 Chicken buses leave for Rivas from this station a few times a day, at 5:50 AM, 6:30 AM, 8:05 AM, 9:30 AM, 11:30 AM, 12:40 PM, 1:10 PM and 3:10 PM (no 3:10 on Thursdays and Sundays).
 The ride is just over $1 USD, but takes about 2.5 hours, plus the 1 hour drive from Rivas to San Juan Del Sur.
 The whole journey shouldn’t cost more than $3 USD, but will take around 4 hours.
 If you’re on a tight budget and have the time, taking a bus to Rivas, then a bus from Rivas to San Juan Del Sur is your best bet.

-Taking a private shuttle or a taxi will be more expensive, but a lot quicker.
-The drive from Granada to San Juan Del Sur is about 1.5 hours.
-A taxi to Rivas is about $60 - $80 USD, which isn’t too terrible if you’re splitting it with your ILP group.
+Taking a private shuttle will be more expensive, but a lot quicker.
+The drive from Granada to San Juan Del Sur is about 1.5 hours, and some ILP volunteers let us know that their Local Coordinator helped them arrange this (for about $25 per person).
+This is your quickest option.

 From Rivas